AvivNaaman/smb-rs/crates/smb-msg/README.md

 (for example, DFS referrals), but common structures (such as GUID) are found in the `smb-types` crate.

 > This crate is a part of the `smb-rs` project

+## Usage

+This crate is meant to be used with anyone who wants to implement SMB-related functionality in Rust.
+See the documentation of the crate for more information.

+Configure the features to your use case: use `server`, `client`, or `both`.